LittleMonsterSen/Aurora-Q-A/README.md

 =======
 Member Memory QA — Anomaly Summary

-This repository contains a small FastAPI service and a data explorer.
 Below is a concise summary of anomalies and insights derived from the latest analysis in report.json.

 Totals
 - Messages: 3,349